luca-bassoricci/gitlab/doc/user/project/working_with_projects.md

 ## Star a project

 You can star a project to make it easier to find projects you frequently use.
-The number of stars a project has can indicate its popularity.
+The number of stars a project has indicates its popularity.

 To star a project: